-Students, faculty, staff and guests are encouraged to report all crimes, medical emergencies and other safety related incidents to the Kenyon College Campus Safety Department in a timely manner by dialing 740-427-5555 (emergency line).
+Students, faculty, staff and guests are encouraged to report all crimes, medical emergencies and other safety related incidents to the Kenyon College's Office of Campus Safety in a timely manner by dialing 740-427-5555 (emergency line).
 Be prepared to stay on the line and provide as much information as possible.
-The request to call Campus Safety first is to better assist the local enforcement departments in locating the emergency.
+The request to call the Office of Campus Safety first is to better assist the local enforcement departments in locating the emergency.
 However, if 911 is called first, please call Campus Safety at 740-427-5555 immediately afterwards.